-Which is a bigger mystery: that a song of this caliber was banished to the bonus track netherworld on Circus’ British and Japanese editions?
-Or that a song about forgetting your fiancé (not to mention your home address!) because a hot guy is in close proximity could feel so sweet and heartfelt?
-The song takes the definition of “boy crazy” to its literal extremes, but it’s so loaded with stuttering hooks that, unlike Spears’ fictional beau, forgetting it won’t be easy. –N.F.
+Which is a bigger mystery: That a song of this caliber was banished to the bonus track netherworld on Circus' British and Japanese editions; or that a song about forgetting your fiancé (not to mention your home address!) because a hot guy is in close proximity could feel so sweet and heartfelt?
+It's so loaded with stuttering hooks that, unlike Spears' fictional beau, forgetting it won't be easy. —N.F.

 15. “Work Bitch” (2013)

 Britney Jean might be her worst album, but this standout track is easily one of her best singles ever: The lyrical message is all surface ("You want a hot body?"), Britney-droid vocals are in full effect—and the tune's coda ("Keep it moving higher and higgggh-yaaaaa!") is sleeker than that Bugatti and Lamborghini combined. —M.V.

 14. “Stronger” (2000)

 Britney didn't write a word of this song, but like so many hits from this era, it feels like she was trying to tell us something.
 Before she tangoed with a python, she cautioned that she wasn't that innocent.
 And before having her meltdown in the mid-2000s, she told us the story of Lucky, a starlet left empty by fame.
 "Stronger" also foretold the future, both lyrically (she vowed to do things "my way") and sonically (the stormy electronic touches hinted at a shift in her Scandi-pop sound).
 Today, it's the theme song for her resilience—a pop star who survived personal struggles made public—and it sounds all the more victorious because of it. —N.F.

 13. "Me Against the Music" feat.
 Madonna (2003)